-These can be a much better option over Dollies as it allows the helicopter to land anywhere outside the hanger.
-Landing on a dolly in high winds by an inexperienced pilot has let to some nasty rollovers!
+These can be a much better option than Dollies as it allows the helicopter to land anywhere outside the hanger.
+Landing on a dolly in high winds by an inexperienced pilot has led to some nasty rollovers!
 A Tow Cart eliminates this situation.

 To some helicopter owners, luxury and comfort must come above all else.
 Having flown both wheeled and skid helicopters I can say without a doubt that the larger wheeled helicopters fly smoother and the pilot is able to pick up and set down the helicopter far smoother on a wheeled machine.

 Skids have very little dampening capabilities when landing and it can be very difficult to make every landing as smooth as silk.
 In a helicopter with wheels, it is very easy to set down smoothly.

 First, the tires compress, then the shock absorbers compress, then the full weight is taken up by the landing gear mechanism.
 Each of these components makes it super easy for the pilot to look like a rock star!

 Although this might not seem a very important factor to most of us, for those passengers that are used to the highest standards in life it matters a lot.
 I have spoken to many VIP pilots and the ones that get removed from flying duty the most are the ones with rough hands!